micapareddes/micapareddes/README.md

 ### Hii :) My name is Micaela and I'm new in the field

- 💻 Learning CSS and JavaScript
+ 💻 Learning JavaScript and Python

  <div align="justify">